EOCOnline/rangertrak/README.md

 ![MIT License](./non-dist-imgs/MIT_License.png)

-## Testimonials
+### Testimonials

 ---
 > "*(We) all agreed that this is a WOW program with high value added to SAR.
 I really hope you continue to refine it!*"

-— Michael Meyer, Vashon ACS, KB7MTM
+— Michael Meyer, KB7MTM, [Vashon ACS](https://vashonbeprepared.org/en-us/Partners/ACS)